John Cameron of Fassiefern: Family baronetcy

 In 1817 a baronetcy was created for Ewen Cameron of Fassiefern, as posthumous recognition of his late son's distinguished military service.

 Sir Ewen Cameron died in 1828 at the age of ninety, when Cameron's younger brother succeeded as Sir Duncan Cameron, 2nd and last baronet.
 The Cameron baronetcy of Fassiefern became extinct in 1863.

+Coat of arms

+Coat of arms of John Cameron of Fassiefern.